 Ready to Work (RTW) is a comprehensive program providing opportunities for people with very limited English (ESOL levels 1-3) to work towards economic self-sufficiency.
 English language learning is supplemented with job placement services and ongoing skills training opportunities appropriate for the student’s English proficiency level.
 Classes are held four days per week, featuring a workforce-readiness curriculum that includes career exploration, job-hunting skills, work-based communication, digital literacy and planning for next steps in employment or education.

-With funding from City of Seattle’s Office of Immigrant and Refugee Affairs, Literacy Source offers a RTW class at our Learning Center in Lake City, and partners with Asian Counseling and Referral Service (ACRS) to offer two RTW classes in SE Seattle.
-Starting in Spring of 2018 we will be partnering with Neighborhood House to offer a class at the High Point community center in West Seattle.
+With funding from City of Seattle’s Office of Immigrant and Refugee Affairs, Literacy Source offers a RTW class at our Learning Center in Lake City, .
+We also partner with Asian Counseling and Referral Service (ACRS) to offer two RTW classes in SE Seattle and Neighborhood House to offer a class at the High Point community center in West Seattle.

 For more information on Ready to Work, please contact Lauren Plitkins.